 Lindy hop is a partner dance that emerged during the 1930s and 40s in Harlem, New York alongside Big Band swing and jazz.
 Just like the blues, this art form rose from the Afro American community and eventually became mainstream, spreading to Europe and the rest of the world during World War II.

 A joyful and improvisational dance, it is a wonderful way to connect with a partner and with music.
 A few simple guidelines are all you need to get you started and swinging out!

 LINDY HOP CLASSES

-Our students' safety remains a priority to us and we'll be conducting classes in line with the current regulations.
-Class size will be restricted as regulated for the studio we are in, with limited partner rotation.
-Masks and hand sanitisation will be required.
+Our students' safety remain a priority to us and we'll be conducting classes in line with the current regulations.

 Lindy Hop 1

 We've designed the classes to introduce you to the fundamentals of the dance.
 Have fun, get comfortable partner dancing and experience why the Lindy Hop is often called Happiest dance.

 Our aim is to get you on the floor fast!

 Wear comfortable shoes, your feet will thank you

 $80 for 4 classes of the month